 This diagram summarizes how this information is generally passed from the browser (client) to a vendor:

 A user opens your website and interacts with the webpage.
 When the page is opened, various vendor tags are also loaded.

 Event and identity information is sent from the browser to the vendor's server, which is typically designed specifically to accept events being generated by the vendor's tag.

-- Third-party tags contain code that you have no control over.
-This introduces major security concerns and general IT anxiety, and limits how your data is tracked and transformed prior to reaching your vendors.
+- Security Concerns.
+Third-party tags contain code that you have no control over.
+This introduces major security concerns, general IT anxiety, and limits control over how your data is tracked and transformed prior to reaching your vendors.

-In contrast to client-side tracking , server-side tracking involves the processing of data on a server, rather than on the client.
+In contrast to client-side tracking , hybrid server-side tracking introduces a layer between the client and end destination that serves a validation, transformation and routing role.
 Organizations often want to supplement their client-side tracking with server-side events (hybrid tracking) for the following reasons: